aschern/semeval2020_task11/README.md

     ```bash
     python -m technique_classification --config configs/tc_config.yml --create_submission_file
     ```
-6. In case you have the correct markup in the `test_file`, you can check your accuracy (micro f1-score) and f1-score per classes.
+6. In case you have the correct markup in the `test_file` or have gold `--test_labels_path` (source competition format), you can check your accuracy (micro f1-score) and f1-score per classes.
     ```bash
     python -m technique_classification --config configs/tc_config.yml  --eval_submission
     ```
 7. Use `visualization_example/visualization.ipynb` if you want to visualize labels.

+Our pretrained RoBERTa-CRF (SI task) and RoBERTa-Joined (TC task) models are available in [google drive](https://vk.com/away.php?to=https%3A%2F%2Fdrive.google.com%2Fdrive%2Ffolders%2F1Gph7FKMaxOBJdkrk0nM72uFpCGgn-2kC%3Fusp%3Dsharing).